 Should I buy a Skoda?

-Based in the Czech Republic, Skoda was once regarded as the lame duck of European brands.
-But it has built up its reputation by offering solidly practical family cars at prices that have traditionally undercut its main rivals.
+Originating in the Czech Republic, Skoda is now a world away from the times when it was once regarded as the lame duck of European brands.
+Its core focus is on practical, mainstream family cars that traditionally undercut the prices of its main rivals.

 How reliable are Skoda cars?

-Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Skoda owners, we have reliability data for new cars aged up to three years old, and also for cars aged between three and eight years old.
+Every year, we run a car survey where tens of thousands of people tell us about their current car and how reliable it is.
+Based on feedback from current Skoda owners, we reveal the reliability of new cars (aged up to three years old), and also for used cars (aged between three and eight years old).

 |Skoda car reliability|